pablo14/data-science-live-book/model_performance/knowing_the_error.md

 The sum of **Bias**, **Variance** and the **_unexplained error_** -inner noise- in data, or the one that the model will never be able to reduce.

-These 3 elements represent the error reported.
+These three elements represent the error reported.

-#### What is the nature of Bias and Variance ?
+#### What is the nature of Bias and Variance?

 When the model doesn't work well, there may be several causes:

 * **Model too complicated**: Let's say we have lots of input variables, which is related to **high variance**.
-The model will overfit on training data, having a low accuracy on unseen data due to its particularization.
+The model will overfit on training data, having a poor accuracy on unseen data due to its particularization.
 * **Model too simple**: On the other hand, the model may not be capturing all the information from the data due to its simplicity.
 This is related to **high bias**.
-* **Not enough input data**: Data forms shapes in a n-dimensional space (where `n` is all the input+target variables).
+* **Not enough input data**: Data forms shapes in an n-dimensional space (where `n` is all the input+target variables).
 If there are not enough points, this shape is not developed well enough.

 More info here in [4].